nmourey/db-tools/docs/README.txt

 GPLv2.0 License is located in the docs/ directory.

 db-tools have been tested :

+        Fedora 28 64Bit
+        Apache 2.4.33
+        PHP 7.x
+        MariaDB 10.2

+        // May or may not work, YMMV

 	CentOS 6.x 32bit and 64bit.
 (With centos-release-cr installed)
 	Apache/2.2.15 (CentOS)